-Similar to the role of intelligence analyst, financial examiners work behind the scenes of law enforcement and are among the high paying criminal justice careers on our list for 2020.
+Similar to the role of intelligence analyst, financial examiners work behind the scenes of law enforcement and are among the high paying criminal justice careers on our list.
 These highly trained professionals excel at accounting, math, and other financial number processing systems.
 Their role is to assist law enforcement professionals and police in identifying and proving financial fraud, such as money laundering or embezzlement.
 They are employed by the federal government, state government, the insurance industry, or other agencies.
 However, the highest paying industry for financial examiners is the federal government.
 According to BLS, the federal government pays financial examiners a median annual wage of $122,010.

 Other top-paying industries for financial examiners include securities, commodity contracts, and financial investments and management companies.
 Both industries pay higher than the median annual salary of $80,180 for all financial examiners.

 Transit and railroad police are among the highest paid law enforcement professionals.
 They earn a spot on our list of high paying criminal justice jobs due to the median annual salary recorded by BLS of $74,030.
 BLS also reports the highest ten percent of all police and detectives, including transit and railroad police, earned $106,090 as of May 2018.
 Earnings potential varies by location and job type, but increases with experience.
 This means a transit or railroad police officer will earn more as he or she becomes more experienced on the job.

 The role of the transit or railroad police is to patrol transit facilities or railroad yards.
 They combat trespassing, help prevent theft and violence, and protect the public.
 Most of these specialized police officers hold degrees in criminal justice and have received law enforcement training.
 In certain geographical areas, knowledge of a foreign language, such as Spanish, is highly beneficial.

 #12 – Police Officer

 Median Annual Salary: $63,380